Masters of the Universe (TV series): Animation

 Around the same time as the show's announcement, Powerhouse Animation Studios was revealed to provide their services to the series, taking inspiration from Japanese anime.

 Music

 Bear McCreary composed the score of the series.

-Follow-up series

-In May 2022, Mark Hamill revealed he was recording more episodes of the series.
-The following month at Netflix's Geeked Week event, this follow-up series was revealed to be titled Masters of the Universe: Revolution.

 Other media

 Comic book

 Dark Horse Comics and Mattel released a Masters of the Universe: Revelation comic as a tie-in to the series.
 The four-issue comic miniseries served as a prequel to the series.
 The first issue was released on July 7, 2021.
+An additional oneshot comic “Masters of the Universe: Andra” written by Tiffany Smith is scheduled for a July 2025 release.

 Aftershow

 An aftershow titled Revelations: The Masters of the Universe Revelation Aftershow premiered alongside the series premiere on July 23, 2021, with Kevin Smith, Rob David, and Tiffany Smith serving as hosts.